 Flossing is a simple step to add to your routine that will have lasting benefits for better health in the New Year and beyond.

 If you are looking for a pediatric dentist in the Akron, Ohio area, I recommend Dr. Adam Pollock Dentistry.
 My kids have been patients for years and we are very pleased with their services.
 Dr. Pollock and the staff are experts in caring for children and those with special needs, as well as making kids (and parents) feel comfortable and welcomed.
+Take a look around their office with this 360° tool.

 Dr. Adam Pollock D. D.S.
 Pediatric Dentistry